SharpieLaBeouf/Louron-Engine/README.md

 ## Features

 At this point there are an array of features utilised in this project:
-- Forward Plus Tile-Basee Rendering
+- Forward Plus Tile-Based Rendering
   - Automatic instancing of meshes
   - Octree spatial partitioning system primarily for frustum culling [StackExchangePost](https://gamedev.stackexchange.com/questions/211647/octree-query-frustum-search-and-recursive-vector-inserts)
   - Occlusion queries and culling